aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Execution_-_Warning_Ensuring_Case_Consistency.rst

-At the end of a case load AIMMS attempts to attain subset consistency as controlled by the option Case ensure subset consistency method.
+At the end of a case load AIMMS attempts to attain subset consistency as controlled by the option **Case Ensure Subset Consistency Method**.
 When during the ensuring of subset consistency elements are inserted or removed from sets, a warning or error message is issued depending on the setting of this option:

 .. list-table::